spirom/spark-data-sources/README.md

     * different levels of optimization support
 * Show the different ways to use the data sources from Spark

+# Target Audience

+This project is targeted at developers who are designing and implementing a new Spark external data source for some data store with which they are reasonably familiar, and are need information on Spark's new (V2) model for integrating external data sources.

 # Designing ExampleDB

+This project is rather unusual in the decision to develop, from scratch, a simple in-memory database system (ExampleDB) for the sole purpose of providing a simple example integration point for a wide range of Spark external data source examples.
+It's important to understand the goals and (especially) non-goals of ExampleDB.

+## Goals

+* All communication with ExampleDB should be via remote procedure calls (RPCs) so it is clearly separated from the data sources that use it.
+* For simplicity, the example Spark code should have the option of running ExampleDB in-process on the driver node (to avoid cluttering the examples with process control issues).
+* ExampleDB should provide a suitable data model and set of API entry points to support ALL of the features illustrated in the example data sources.
+Of course, this is made a rather tough goal by the remarkable breadth of the new data source API, spanning both row and column based data representations as well as batch and streaming queries.

+## Non-goals

+* The data model and API of ExampleDB don't really have to make sense as a whole -- it's sufficient if they merely mimic features in the real world with sufficient fidelity that developers can see how to map them to the features of the data store they are trying to integrate with Spark.
+* The implementation of ExampleDB doesn't have to make sense.
+Achieving high performance is not a goal and as such neither is the use of advanced DBMS implementation techniques.
+Since ExampleDB only has to serve these examples, it is implemented with expediency as its major focus.

 # The Data Sources